citomni/installer/README.md

 ## Relationship to other CitOmni packages

-CitOmni separates project creation, dependency management, runtime packages, scaffold materialization, and developer workflow into distinct layers.
+CitOmni separates project creation, dependency management, runtime packages, scaffold materialization, and project tooling into distinct layers.

 Within that model: